Meh-Mehul/CFaaS/README.md

 such cases.
 The library function MUST be name ```fn``` and must have the type : ```int fn(int*, char*)``` No need of the ```main``` function inside the library code

+#### Yes, i did not test it thoroughly
+That would require me having any sanity left for debugging C code.